 Are you prepared for GDPR which comes into effect as of 25th May 2018?

 Data protection legislation and CCTV are not new concepts under the GPDR.
 It was indeed included under the Data Protection Act.
 Everyone has the right to protect their property and they can install an alarm system and/or CCTV system.
 Remember, any CCTV system installation should operate with respect to privacy of others.

-This summary of GDPR has been prepared by DDS to help CCTV Installation companies to put a process in place.
+This summary of GDPR has been prepared by CEA Systems Ltd to help CCTV Installation companies to put a process in place.
 For the official guide, refer to “Guide to the General Data Protection Regulation (GDPR), Act 2018” as prepared by Information Commissioners Office.
 A copy of this guide is available on our website.

 The main purpose of GDPR is to enforce individuals and companies to process personal data (including audio & video) with privacy and consent in mind.
 GDPR requires companies to have procedures in place on how data will be collected and processed.
 To make it effective, all GDPR processes will need to be documented including when and how consent was obtained.

 Everyone in the company including installer(s), administration and manager(s) have responsibility for GDPR.
 GDPR applies to all personal data, whether it is used on quotations, orders, contracts, invoicing or maintenance etc. All data must be protected from unauthorised and unlawful use.

 Document how the company will obtain and keep personal data.
 That includes company employees who will be responsible too.
 GDPR also applies employee data.

 Customer consent is very important; consent requires a positive opt-in.
 Do not assume you have consent by method of wording and pre-ticked box.
 Keep consent separate from T&Cs.
 Advice on how the customer can withdraw consent.
 If personal data will be used for anything other than processing the order, then make sure you have consent for that activity.

 The GDPR provides certain rights for individuals; like being informed, right to access, right to erase,